Exposure of health workers weakens Africa's Ebola fight

-Health workers like Jenneh are on the frontline of the battle against the world’s worst ever outbreak of the deadly hemorrhagic fever that has killed 729 people in Sierra Leone, neighboring Liberia, Guinea and Nigeria so far.
+Health workers like Jenneh are on the frontline of the battle against the world’s worst ever outbreak of the deadly haemorrhagic fever that has killed 729 people in Sierra Leone, neighbouring Liberia, Guinea and Nigeria so far.

 More than 100 health workers have been infected by the viral disease, which has no known cure, including two American medics working for charity Samaritan’s Purse.
 More than half of those have died, among them Sierra Leone’s leading doctor in the fight against Ebola, Sheik Umar Khan, a national hero.